uleelx/lupy/README.md

 ===========

 A small Python-style OO implementation for Lua.
 It also gains some good features from Ruby.<br>
-It has been tested on Lua 5.2.3 and LuaJIT 2.0.2 using the examples in repo.
+It has been tested on Lua 5.2.3 using the examples in repo.
 Welcome to fork and test it more.

 Philosophy
 ===========